Investigational Drugs: Strategies for Sponsors, FDA, and Clinical Sites to Prevent Product-Related Errors (Part II)

 - Standardize investigational drug shipping invoices/packing lists to include all information required on the product labels, including expiration/retest dates and site- specific protocol number, along with the investigator’s name.

 - Label all investigational drugs before providing them to clinical sites.

-- Label the immediate container (see Figure 1 on page 4, of the PDF version, for an example) with the following required elements:
+- Label the immediate container (see Figure 1 for an example) with the following required elements:

 - Protocol/clinical trial number